owen233666/Fowl-Play/README.md

 ![In game screenshot of seagulls flying around](https://cdn.modrinth.com/data/WpXfePbg/images/41f74f0170525f98788a9911d3596e99b579eea2.png)

-Fowl Play aims to improve Minecraft's ambience and make the world seem more alive, adding birds with realistic behaviours, sounds, and flying mechanics.
-Far from fluttering parrots and chickens, Fowl Play's birds can all take to the skies, be it hawks soaring majestically or sparrows darting between trees.
-Some provide much-needed ambience to forests, others can be tamed to help players, and all of them come together to create a living, interactive ecosystem.
+**Fowl Play** is a mod that aims to improve Minecraft's ambience and make the world seem more alive, adding birds with realistic behaviours, sounds, and flying mechanics

+Far from fluttering parrots and chickens, Fowl Play's birds can all take to the skies, be it hawks soaring majestically or sparrows darting between trees

+Some birds provide much-needed ambience to forests, others can be tamed to help players, and all of them interact to create a living ecosystem!

 <br/>